buildkite/docs/pages/integrations/slack.md

 With the configuration above, you'll receive notifications at the pipeline level but not on the outcomes of individual steps.
 The **fixed builds** option ensures you're notified when a failed build next passes.

 > 🚧
-> To avoid duplicate notifications, if you're using the [`notify` YAML attribute](/docs/pipelines/notifications) for more fine grained control over your Slack notifications make sure you've selected the **Only Some Pipelines...** option and excluded that pipeline from receiving the default notifications.
+> To avoid duplicate notifications, if you're using the [`notify` YAML attribute](/docs/pipelines/notifications) for more fine grained control over your Slack notifications, ensure you've selected the **Only Some Pipelines...** option and have excluded that pipeline from receiving the default notifications.

 ## Changing channels